The Advisory Board provides guidance and recommendations to the Executive team at the Centre of Risk Studies.

 Andrew has almost 30 years’ experience in financial services and joined Citi in 1996.
 He was an equity analyst for 12 years and was a number-one-ranked analyst in the Thomson Extel survey before moving to run Citi’s European Equity Research team in 2003.

 Andrew has two degrees in modern history from Oxford University where he also taught as a full-time College Lecturer at Keble College and where he received Oxford University’s AM Read award in 1990 for original research.

 Andrew is a member of several academic and charity Advisory Boards.

 Head of Model Development, RMS

 Dr Mohsen Rahnama leads model development for RMS, which includes a global team of scientists and engineers responsible for the creation of RMS’s catastrophe models, financial model, and exposure and data analytics.

 Since joining RMS in 1999, Mohsen has led the development of many of RMS’s major models.
-He is currently overseeing the development of RMS’s high-definition, simulation-based flood, earthquake, and typhoon models for RMS(one), Cyber Model, exposure and data analytics and financial modeling.
-He has more than 25 years of experience in earthquake engineering, seismic structural analysis and design, building performance evaluation, catastrophe modeling, and risk assessment.
+He is currently overseeing the development of RMS’s high-definition, simulation-based flood, earthquake, and typhoon models for RMS(one), Cyber Model, exposure and data analytics and financial modelling.
+He has more than 25 years of experience in earthquake engineering, seismic structural analysis and design, building performance evaluation, catastrophe modelling, and risk assessment.
 He holds a masters degree and doctorate in earthquake and structural engineering from Stanford University.